pypa/packaging.python.org/source/future.rst

 library (also known as ``distutils2``) `failed to be accepted
 <https://mail.python.org/pipermail/python-dev/2012-June/120430.html>`_ into the
 standard library for Python 3.3.
 That effort had spanned from 2009 to 2012.
-While ``packaging`` itself is no longer under development, it did help lay the foundations for the current effort.

 The current effort is managed by the :term:`Python Packaging Authority (PyPA)`, in cooperation with members of the Python core development team.